datamade/my-reps/README.md

 For more, read our launch blog post: "[We find your reps so you don't have to](https://datamade.us/blog/we-find-your-reps-so-you-dont-have-to)".

+**Custom installations**: If you would like assistance setting up a customized version of this tool, contact DataMade: [info@datamade.us](mailto:info@datamade.us?subject=My Reps custom installation)

 ## Demo site: [myreps.datamade.us](http://myreps.datamade.us)

 ![My Reps](https://datamade.us/images/blog/2016-07-26-we-find-your-reps-so-you-dont-have-to/img1.jpg)